 Kung Pao Beef Ingredients

-- Rice: I like to use jasmine rice, but any long-grain white rice works well.
-Brown rice is also a great option if you prefer.
+- Jasmine Rice: My go-to for this dish, but any long-grain white rice works well.
+Brown rice holds up nicely too if you prefer it.

-- Flank Steak: Look for a piece without excessive marbling that’s an even thickness for consistent cooking.
+- Flank Steak: Look for a piece without excessive marbling and one that’s an even thickness for consistent cooking.
+Outside skirt steak works well too.

 - Soy Sauce: I prefer naturally-brewed or organic options for better flavor.
-If you’re gluten-free, tamari is a great alternative.
+Tamari is a great alternative if you’re gluten-free.

-- Hot chili paste: I use sambal oelek for its bright, fresh chili flavor.
-Sriracha works too if that’s what you have on hand.
+- Hot Chili Paste: I reach for sambal oelek for its bright, fresh chili flavor.
+Sriracha works if that’s what you have.

-- Green onions: Look for bright green stalks with firm white ends.
-I like to chop extra for garnish.
+- Green Onions: Bright green stalks with firm white ends.
+I chop extra for garnish.

-- Garlic: Fresh is best here.
+- Garlic: Fresh only.
 Look for firm bulbs with tight, unbroken skin.

 - Fresh Ginger: Choose pieces that are firm and smooth.
-I find young ginger works best in stir-fries.
+Young ginger has the best balance of heat and brightness for stir-fries.

 Why This Recipe Works